 - 180,000 children are receiving education in emergency and recreational materials

-In line with the country’s inter-agency 2014 Strategic Response Plan and the Inter-Agency Appeal for South Sudanese Refugee Emergency, UNICEF is requesting US$88,716,022 to meet the humanitarian needs of children in Sudan in 2014.
-With this funding, UNICEF will be able to increase access to improved water and sanitation services for internally displaced persons and their host communities and provide rehabilitative nutrition services.
-Mothers and children will also benefit from access to health and education services.
+In line with Sudan’s inter-agency 2014 Strategic Response Plan Review and the revised needs for the South Sudanese Refugees, UNICEF is requesting US$102,228,241 to meet the humanitarian needs of children in Sudan in 2014.
+As of 30 June, 2014, US$30.3 million, or 30 percent of required funds, was available against the 2014 appeal.
+With additional funding, UNICEF will be able to increase access to improved water and sanitation services for for internally displaced persons and host communities and provide rehabilitative nutrition services.
+Women and children will also benefit from access to health, child protection and education services.
 As cluster lead in four areas, UNICEF will continue to facilitate coordination among national partners and non-governmental organizations to improve the response to Sudan’s humanitarian needs.

 *The original SRP requirement of US$78,025,617 was revised to US$81,660,816 to reflect increase programme targets; the original inter-agency appeal for South Sudanese Refugees of US$10,690,405 was revised to US$20,567,425 to reflect increased projections for refugee flows for a total revised HAC requirement of US$102,228,241;